-- Add life events – Enter details about their birth, marriage, death and other events.
+- Life events – Enter details about their birth, marriage, death, and other events.

-- Add family members – Enter relationships such as their mother, father, spouse, siblings and children.
+- Family members – Enter relationships such as their mother, father, spouse, siblings, and children.

 The image tool

-With the image tool you can flick around to anywhere on the document or record.
+With the image tool, you can flick around anywhere on the document or record.
 And you can even zoom in.
 That’s great if you too are having a bit of difficulty deciphering what has been written.

-Not only can you save records and attach them to individuals in your family tree but you can upload your own images.
-Ancestry makes this process easy by allowing you to take a picture of a document with your phone and adding it to your tree.
+Not only can you save records and attach them to individuals in your family tree but you can upload your images.
+Ancestry makes this process easy by allowing you to take a picture of a document with your phone and add it to your tree.